Jared Cook: 2013 season

 On March 12, 2013, the St. Louis Rams signed Cook to a five-year, $35.10 million contract with $16 million guaranteed where he was reunited with Jeff Fisher.

-2013 season

 Cook entered training camp slated as the starting tight end.
 Head coach Jeff Fisher named Cook the starter to begin the regular season.
 He made his Rams' debut in their season-opener against the Arizona Cardinals and caught a season-high seven passes for 141 yards and two touchdowns in a 27–24 win.
 He fumbled a possible touchdown in the first quarter as it was stripped by Tyrann Mathieu and recovered by Karlos Dansby for a touchback.
 Cook caught his first touchdown of the season on a 13-yard pass from quarterback Sam Bradford during the second quarter.

 Cook finished his first season with the Rams with 51 receptions for 671 receiving yards and a career-high five touchdowns in 16 games and 13 starts.